bagushakim-id/Customer-Satisfaction-Prediction/README.md

 - [Kaggle](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction)

 ## Folder Description
-- `dataset` : directory used to store data
+1 `dataset` : directory used to store data
-- `model`   : berisi beberapa file yang berkaitan dengan pengembangan model dalam proyek.
+2 `model`   : berisi beberapa file yang berkaitan dengan pengembangan model dalam proyek.
 Berikut adalah deskripsi singkat dari masing-masing file tersebut:
-  - list_cat_nom.txt: File ini berisi daftar nama kolom kategorikal nominal pada dataset yang telah diidentifikasi oleh tim data science.
-File ini akan digunakan dalam tahap preprocessing data untuk melakukan transformasi pada kolom-kolom tersebut.
-  - list_cat_ord.txt: File ini berisi daftar nama kolom kategorikal ordinal pada dataset yang telah diidentifikasi oleh tim data science.
-File ini akan digunakan dalam tahap preprocessing data untuk melakukan transformasi pada kolom-kolom tersebut.
-  - list_num_col.txt: File ini berisi daftar nama kolom numerik pada dataset yang telah diidentifikasi oleh tim data science.
-File ini akan digunakan dalam tahap preprocessing data untuk melakukan transformasi pada kolom-kolom tersebut.
-  - satisfaction_model.pkl: File ini berisi model machine learning yang telah dilatih dan disimpan dalam format pickle.
-Model ini akan digunakan dalam tahap prediksi untuk memprediksi kepuasan pelanggan berdasarkan data yang diinputkan.
-- `script`  :
+  - `list_cat_nom.txt`: contains a list of nominal categorical column names in the dataset.
+This file will be used in the data preprocessing stage.
+  - `list_cat_ord.txt`: contains a list of ordinal categorical column names in the dataset.
+This file will be used in the data preprocessing stage.
+  - `list_num_col.txt`: lists the names of the numeric columns in the dataset.
+This file will be used in the data preprocessing stage.
+  - `satisfaction_model.pkl`: contains machine learning models that have been trained and saved in pickle format.
+This model will be used in the prediction stage to    predict customer satisfaction based on the input data.
+3 `script`  : contains the Python notebook files used to run the code in this project.
+There are two files contained in this folder:
+  - `inference-notebook.ipynb`: notebook file used to make inferences on the model that has been trained.
+  - `main-notebook.ipynb`: notebook file that contains complete code for processing and analyzing data, training models, and evaluating model performance.

 ## Tools and Libraries Used
 - numpy